join-monster/join-monster/docs/data-model.md

 })
 ```

+For now, we'll just provide a list of *all the users*.
+We'll fix this later.
 This won't work yet.
 There are several things missing.
 Next, we'll map this object type to our `accounts` table in SQL.